Thursday, April 11, 2013

 Price: $46.00

-website: ccae.org
+Website: ccae.org

 What does the term folk music mean today?
 What connects the blues guitarist to the Irish fiddler, the urban songwriter to the Cajun band, the folk-rocker to the cowboy singer?
 How were folk songs used in the lives of ordinary people, from work to romance, politics, birth, death, and the changing seasons?
 What secrets are hidden in our best-loved songs?
 And how did all this become the folk music we know today?
 Alarik guides us on a vibrant journey down the tributaries of tradition, to reveal how they shaped our modern music.